How to Become a Speech Therapist in Kentucky

 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist

-Fill out the Application for License as a speech-language pathologist and submit it to the Board with your exam scores and an official transcript from your graduate program.
+You will need to fill out the Application for License as a speech-language pathologist and submit it to the Board with your exam scores and an official transcript from your graduate program.
+The Board will also need a signature from your fellowship supervisor, signifying that you completed your approved plan of post-graduate professional experience.

 After earning their license, many SLPs find employment at the same clinic or hospital where they completed their RPE.